mmilano/SidePanelCollapse/README.md

 # SidePanelCollapse

-SidePanelCollapse is a javascript and CSS package that extends Bootstrap 4 to make a vertical navigation bar open and close with added features to create a more nuanced user experience.
+SidePanelCollapse is a javascript and CSS package that augments Bootstrap 4 to make a vertical navigation bar open and close with added features to create a more nuanced user experience.

 * [Introduction](#introduction)
 * [Installing](#installing-sidepanelcollapse)